mvksameer/satellite-tracker-py/README.md

-# Advanced Satellite Tracker - Real-Time Orbital Visualisation System
+# Advanced Satellite Tracker: Real-Time Orbital Visualisation System

 ## A Python Flask application for tracking and visualising satellite passes with multiple plot types and orbital parameter analysis